gdotgordon/laff/README.md

 The caches above are a big part of scalability.
 Also I've inserted a configurable rate limiter (the "tollbooth" package) into the middleware layer.
 Concurrency works due to each HTTP request being handled in a separate goroutine, along with the inherent thread-safety of channels.
 The docker-related files are also part of being production ready, because the service ultimately needs to be deployed somewhere other than my Mac.
 I put some deep thought into this architecture and I think it is a good one, but despite that ... the rate limiter on the name service is unreasonably harsh.

 ### Name Server Rate Limiter Causes Big Headaches
 As I said earlier, I have tested this extensively looking for bugs or design flaws, and the reality is that the name service at http://uinames.com/api/ does rate limiting by IP address in the manner I described.
 There are all kinds of special sleep and timeout code in the name cache implementation to avoid the dreaded 429, and it is fine until you try and heavy-duty concurrent requests.
 I have the rate limiter set at 10 calls/sec, but even that's way above what the name service allows.
 I even tried tweaking the Go HTTP client to alter the number of cached hosts to no avail.
-So as stated, I hope you will evaluate the code for it's merits despite this issue.
+That said, I believe the architecture is in principle reasonable to solve the given problem.

 ## External packages used